COVID deaths and cases are rising again at US nursing homes

 Nursing homes were the lethal epicenter of the pandemic early on, before the vaccine allowed many of them to reopen to visitors last year.
 But the wildly contagious variant has dealt them a setback.

-A total of 645 COVID-19-related deaths among residents were recorded during the same week, a 47% increase from the earlier period.
+A total of 645 COVID-19-related deaths among residents were recorded during the same week, a 47 percent increase from the earlier period.
 And there are fears that deaths could go much higher before omicron is through.

 Despite the rising numbers, the situation is not as dire as it was in December 2020, when nursing home deaths per week topped out at about 6,200.
-Experts credit the high vaccination rates now among nursing home residents: About 87% are fully vaccinated, according to CDC data.
+Experts credit the high vaccination rates now among nursing home residents: About 87 percent are fully vaccinated, according to CDC data.

 COVID-19 shots and boosters provide strong protection against severe illness, hospitalization and death, but the sick and elderly are uniquely vulnerable to the virus.